fakela/avalanche-docs/docs/v1.0/en/staking.md

 If you're running a validator, it's important that you follow some best practices to ensure that you receive a reward and keep your funds safe.

-### Networking for validators
+### Networking

-Your node must be able to send and receive traffic on the P2P port (`9651` by default.)
+Your node must be able to receive and send traffic from all addresses on the P2P port (`9651` by default.)

-#### If your node is behind a router

-When you start your node, you may see that it says that NAT traversal failed.
-If this is the case, you must set up forwarding for port `9651` and you must run your node with argument `--public-ip=[NODE PUBLIC IP]`.
-If you do not see this warning, you should be OK.
+AvalancheGo attempts NAT traversal on startup to ensure that it can send and receive traffic on the P2P port.

-#### If your node is not behind a router (e.g. on a cloud service)
+If your node is behind a router (e.g. in your home) your node can receive and send traffic properly without any action on your part thanks to NAT traversal.

-When you start your node, it will say that NAT traversal has failed.
-This is expected.
+However, you may want to also set up port forwarding on your router to ensure your node is well-connected if NAT traversal fails.
-Start your node with argument `--public-ip=[NODE PUBLIC IP]` and make sure that your network settings allow traffic on port `9651`.
+If your node is on a cloud service, make sure you've configured the security settings to allow incoming and outgoing traffic on the P2P port.

-#### HTTP Host
+If your node is a validator, start your node with command line argument `--public-ip=[YOUR NODE'S PUBLIC IP HERE]` to ensure it is well connected.

-To make API calls to your node from remote machines, allow traffic on the API port (`9650` by default) and run your node with argument `--http-host=`
+If you want to make API calls to your node from remote machines, also allow traffic on the API port (`9650` by default.)

-If you do this, you should disable all APIs you will not use via command-line arguments.
-You should configure your network to only allow access to the API port from trusted machines (e.g. your personal computer.)

-#### Why is my uptime low?

-Every validator on the Avalanche network keeps track of the uptime of other validators.
-You can see the connections a node has by calling `info.peers`, as well as the uptime of each connection.
-**This is only one node's point of view**.
-Other nodes may perceive the uptime of your node differently.
-Just because one node perceives your uptime as being low does not mean that you will not receive a staking reward.

-The likely reason that your node is not connected to another node is that NAT traversal failed and you did not start your node with `--public-ip=[NODE'S PUBLIC IP]`.

-In the future we will add better monitoring to make it easier to verify that your node is well-connected.

-#### What if I see that NAT traversal failed?

-If you're on a cloud service, this is expected.
-If you're behind a router, make sure that you have port forwarding set up.
-See above.
+If you do so, allow access to the smallest set of IP addresses possible.

 ### Secret Management